HuyaneMatsu/vampytest/README.md

 - `scarletio coroutine` environment applies to coroutine tests.
     Vampytest assumes that every coroutine test is meant to run on a scarletio event loop.

-> For generators and coroutine generators there are no environment defined by default.
+> For generators and coroutine generators there is no environment defined by default.

-Scarletio based projects might use the the same event loop for their whole lifecycle.
+Scarletio based projects might use the same event loop for their whole lifecycle.
 To use their event loop in the tests use a global environment for it:

 ```py3